 However, before I bought my Alexander McQueen skull scarf in New York, I bought a fake off eBay.
 I thought there was a chance I was getting the real deal for a bargain, but deep down I knew I’d thrown my $19 at a knockoff.
 It arrived, I opened it, and immediately I knew I would never wear it.
 It wasn’t “inspired,” it was just fake: A nasty polyester instead of silk, the print and logo almost identical but not quite, fraudulence coming off it in waves.

 My feeling is that the world of fashion is brimming with trends, and when companies take an idea and tweak it slightly to make it their own they aren’t committing a terrible crime.
 But I believe that attempting to pass off a fake for a real is bad karma for manufacturer, vendor, and customer.
 Especially where logos and branding are involved.
 Buy vintage designer that you can afford or buy non-designer that you love.
 There are better ways to be stylish than to spend on outright knockoffs.

 On dealing with designer-related peer pressure

 Again, I’ve never run with a group of friends who implied that I should step up my game by carrying or wearing designer, and my family couldn’t care less about labels.
 So while I’d love to advise anyone dealing with a pushy peer group to just be strong and tell them all to mind their own business, I’m not sure I can.
 No one with your best interests at heart is going to pressure you to buy something you can’t afford, or, alternately, pressure you to buy a counterfeit item to “fit in.”
-But that can be hard to remember when it’s a valued friend doing the pushing.
+But that can be hard to remember when it’s a valued friend or beloved relative doing the pushing.
 Having never been in a group who applied such pressure, I’m not sure how difficult it would be to resist.